Camille-Demers/text-mining-project/README.md

 ### **Scripts**
 The Notebooks are organized according to the stages of the project :

-1. Data collection / corpora (web scraping with BeautifulSoup and tabula-py)
+1. Data collection / corpora (web scraping with BeautifulSoup and PyPDF2)
-2. Preprocessing
+2. Preprocessing (NLTK, TreeTagger Wrapper, LefffFrenchLemmatizer)
-3. Transformation / weighting / feature extraction
+3. Transformation / weighting / feature extraction (

 ### **Corpora**
 Corpora are organized (for now) per actors in Quebec Health Care System :